bartificer/programming-by-stealth/docs/pbs24.md

   <!-- Own Scripts for this page -->
   <script type="text/javascript">

-    // add an event hander to call helloWorld each time a paragraph is clicked
+    // add an event handler to call helloWorld each time a paragraph is clicked
     $(function(){
     	$('p').click(pbs.helloWorld);
     });